As a new generation filters into the high-tech workplace many individuals are attracted to the exciting field of cybersecurity.

 The popularity of a programming language, specifically among bad actors, is an important barometer of whether or not a security professional should invest time and money in learning that language.

 Note that this guide discusses C and C++ together while the TIOBE popularity index addressed them separately.
-Also, the single outlier that is not included in the index’s top 20 list of popular languages is Lisp.
+Also, the two languages that are not included in the index’s top 20 list of popular languages are Lisp and Perl.

 Java is an important component of the Android mobile operating system even though there are historic and current legal struggles between Oracle (self-described steward of Java technology) and Google (main contributor and commercial marketer of Android).